tiredkangaroo/ajiteshcc/overview.md

 ## services that may require payment

 - namecheap for domain (currently paying, requires renewal by oct 5, 2026)
-- digital ocean for droplet (not paying yet, free trial expires april 2026, $6/mo after)
-- cloudflare r2 for object storage (potentially paying, free tier should be enough for now)
+- cloudflare r2 for object storage (potentially paying, free tier should be enough)